 The information needed for the Southern Trinity Groundwater Conservation District's management plan is summarized in Tables 1 and 2.
 It is important to note that subregional water budgets are approximate.
 This is due to the size of the model cells and the approach used to extract data from the model.
 To avoid double accounting, a model cell that straddles a political boundary, such as a district or county boundary, is assigned to one side of the boundary based on the location of the centroid of the model cell.
 For example, if a cell contains two counties, the cell is assigned to the county where the centroid of the cell is located (Figures 1 and 2).
+Please note that the results of this model run are different from the results of the model run 14-003 that were obtained from the older groundwater availability model.
+The changes can be attributed to several characteristics of the new model, such as differences in model layering, geologic boundaries, hydraulic properties distribution, and the use of MODFLOW modeling packages.

-GAM Run 14-003: Southern Trinity Groundwater Conservation District Management Plan August 29, 2014 Page 7 of 12
+GAM Run 14-015: Southern Trinity Groundwater Conservation District Management Plan February 9, 2015 Page 7 of 12